mbero/mbero.github.io/about.md

 permalink: /about/
 ---

-I'm software engineer with experience in both areas in web aplication development: frontend and backend.
+I'm software engineer with few years of experience in web application development.
 Interested in modern programming techniques and IT in general.

-BJJ and Strength training enthusiast.
+BJJ adept and Strength training enthusiast.

 email: mberendt546[at]gmail.com